 Bankruptcy is a tough financial option that many Americans face every year.
 Sometimes, there is just no avoiding it.
 However, for some there are warning signs and certain choices that can help keep your finances in good standing.
-Here are a few strategies to use when avoiding bankruptcy.
+Our debt counselors recommend these strategies for avoiding bankruptcy.

 Tips for Avoiding Bankruptcy & Financial Trouble